Textile Art

 “Throughout her career, Balazs Viola has gained significant experience in pattern composition and placement on garments not only to cater to specific needs but also to achieve continuity by the seams and elevate the product.
 In recent times, she has mainly worked on digital printing projects, however, she also loves using manual techniques.
 Such as freehand drawing, painted elements, and dimensional structures.
 She finds making a pattern collection, the perfect way of telling a story.”

-Template: Fabric
+Template: Stockholm

 Faye Spearpoint